OVERVIEW

 Wexford Harbour

-As you approach Rosslare along the clifftops, you will have a panoramic view across Wexford Harbour towards the North Slobs.
+As you approach Rosslare, you will have a panoramic view across Wexford Harbour towards the North Slobs.
 In the 19th century, a seawall was constructed and a large area of the Harbour was reclaimed from the ocean.
 This low-lying area is now the Wexford Wildfowl Reserve where over 250 species of bird have been recorded.
 The reserve was established to provide a winter home for the 8500 Greenland White-fronted Geese who arrive each year on annual migration.

 The seawall also meant that the former Beggerin Island became part of the mainland and now forms a portion of the modern Beggerin Estate.